greenelab/tybalt/simulation_results.md

 Here, the y axis is the z-score of the subtraction operation (`A - C`) (mean vector representations of both groups) of the compression feature with the lowest rank of module 3 genes (see evaluation 1 above).
 Therefore, high and low scores indicate the subtraction was isolating the feature most representative of `module 3`.
 This is a busy plot, but in most cases, Tybalt and PCA lead the pack.
-Tybalt performed consistently strong, even in cases with high noise.
+Tybalt and ADAGE performed consistently strong, even in cases with high noise.
-The solutions for Tybalt are also generally consistent.
+The solutions for Tybalt and ADAGE are also generally consistent.
-The subtraction for PCA sometimes results in high or low z scores, but is always high for tybalt.
+The subtraction for PCA sometimes results in high or low z scores, but is always high for neural network models.

 We show one representative combination of sample size (`n = 8000`) and genes (`p = 500`) to provide a clearer picture.